top of page

 From our annual Literacy Breakfast and other fundraisers, to regular classes throughout the year, stay up to date with Whatcom Literacy Council through our monthly newsletters and other programs.
 News & Events Stay up to date with Whatcom Literacy Council fundraisers, news, and events.
 Sign Up for Our Newsletter 2025 Literacy Breakfast FREE CLASSES FOR ADULT LEARNERS Click Here for Current Class Schedule Nancy Pearl's Book List These are the recommendations from Nancy Pearl to add to your reading list for 2026!
 Beautyland by Marie-Helene Bertino The Crazies by Amy Gamerman Crooked Letter, Crooked Letter by Tom Franklin Everything is Tuberculosis by John Green Flashlight by Susan Choi The Fox Wife by Yangsze Choo Giant Love by Julie Gilbert The Listeners by Maggie Stiefvater Lula Dean's Little Library of Banner Books by Kirsten Miller Mona's Eyes by Thomas Schlesser Old Filth Trilogy by Jane Gardam Romantic Comedy by Curtis Sittenfeld Sacrament by Susan Straight In The Country of Women by Susan Straight The Strangers by Ekow Eshun Tilt by Emma Pattee A Walk in the Park by Kevin Fedarko The Warm Hands of Ghosts by Katherine Arden The Wilderness by Angela Flournoy If these titles interest you, consider buying them from our favorite local bookstore, Village Books , or check out a copy from your local library!
 NEWSLETTERS View Our Most Recent Newsletter

-• Find Answers to Questions about Volunteering at Whatcom Literacy Council
+• Learn to Speak English at Whatcom Literacy Council

 bottom of page